Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Implications

+The intermediate symmetry breaking can be triggered by a Higgs-like mechanism, involving a scalar field that acquires a vacuum expectation value (VEV).
+It entails a high-temperature cosmological phase transition at $T_*$ in the early universe.
+Its dynamics follow from an effective potential with zero- and finite-temperature loop corrections from gauge bosons, scalars, and fermions participating in the transition.
+Once the model is specified, the potential is fixed.
+Connections between phase transition parameters and GUT particle models will be discussed in \cite{new:ref}.
 During a first-order phase transition, the energy stored in the false vacuum is drastically released into the bulk through bubble nucleation, generating gravitational radiation.
 The latter contributes as a stochastic GW background observed today.
-For phase transitions that involve gauge symmetry breaking, the sound waves in the bulk plasma are considered as the primary source of GWs.
+For phase transitions that involve gauge-symmetry breaking, the sound waves in the bulk plasma are considered as the primary source of GWs.
 The acoustic GW power spectrum today is \cite{Hindmarsh:2017gnf,Weir:2017wfa}:

 with the peak frequency and peak amplitude given by